 Dream with me for a minute.
 Imagine we didn’t relegate teaching “non-white” history to designated “History Months?”
-I remember when I was student teaching.
-My cooperating teacher, was like “it’s February, teach Black History.
+I remember when I was a student teaching.
+My cooperating teacher was like, “it’s February, teach Black History.
 Next month teach Women’s History.”
 So that’s what I did.

 Furthermore, it’s an excellent reminder that we need to tell all stories.
 That said, it is not the only time we should be teaching about this stuff.
 Assigning one month to teach Black History creates “otherness.”
 This otherness can lead to comments like the one from my former student.

 Fortunately, the schools I’ve worked at have encouraged teaching history beyond a Euro-centric worldview.
 Additionally, I’ve worked with teachers eager to teach about marginalized groups.
 Groups who rarely get a fair shake and are often regulated to a paragraph or two in a textbook.
 Unfortunately, this isn’t the case everywhere.

 For a lot of us, not teaching this history isn’t because of a lack of desire, it’s often because of a lack of know-how.
 So, I created a list of tips and suggestions to help you get started.
 This list will help you create interesting and thoughtful lessons.
 I’ve also included a free resource at the end of this post.
 Let’s dive into my tips for teaching Black History all year: